01Eternal/01Eternal/README.md

-## Hello my name is Eternal i like make mods to TL PRO
+## Hello my name is Eternal a mod maker to TL PRO

 ♦️: My Actual Project: Hardges